Itsdaodao/tp/docs/DeveloperGuide.md

 7. Should work without requiring an installer.
 8. Should not depend on a specific remote server.
 9. Should be packaged into a single JAR file.
-10. Should be able to load within 5 seconds.
+10. Should be able to load 1000 contacts within 2 seconds.
 11. Should be able to comfortably use the application without using a mouse.
 12. Should be less than 20 Megabytes.
 13. Should execute any command in less than 1 second.